Welcome to the Compliance Homepage. This site provides information to patients, contractors and vendors.

 If you would like to contact the MIHS Compliance Office for any compliance-related matter, please call:

-If you have any suggestions for this website, please send those to Eric Royal at firstname.lastname@example.org
+If you have any suggestions for this website, please send them to LT SLaughter at Lanny.Slaughter@mihs.org.

 |HIPAA Policies and Information